 "I note the detailed planning concerns of South Stoke PC and the concerns of the conservation officer regarding effects on a non-designated heritage asset.
-The planning committee may wish to consider if these concerns are addressed satisfactorily or outweighed by the perceived benefits of the scheme."
+The planning

 The application refers to The Old Post Office, a two-storey dwelling, located at the junction with two roads, Old Midford Road and Tucking Mill Lane.
 The site is over washed by the Bristol - Bath Green Belt and Cotswolds AONB.